Vinum-Security/kubernetes-security-checklist/README.md

-# Kubernetes Security Checklist and Requirements - All in One
+# Kubernetes Security Checklist and Requirements

+There are many ways to make your cluster secure, but we have chosen only one, the most difficult and controversial in some places.
+We do not guarantee that it will be completely suitable for your infrastructure, but we hope this checklist can help you include those things that you may have forgotten and left out.

 ![Docker Security Guide копия](https://user-images.githubusercontent.com/34271513/136924844-1bb4d2c5-1f23-4c71-91b5-499e7f7f533d.png)